-Parish Council Name: Bishopstone Group
+Parish Council Name: Abbeydore and Bacton Group, Ewyas Harold Group and Kentchurch

-Neighbourhood Development Plan Name: Bishopstone Group Plan
+Neighbourhood Development Plan Name: Abbeydore, Bacton, Ewyas Harold and Kentchurch Group Plan

-Date completed: July 2014
+Date completed: August 2014

 SEA Topics SEA Objective (These objectives are strategic overall SEA objectives, which you may need to refine, based on your local evidence, to make them locally relevant) Sub-objectives / Appraisal Questions (Will the option/proposal/site) (These sub- objectives are strategic overall SEA sub-objectives, which you may need to refine, based on your local evidence, to make them locally relevant) Indicators (Insert indicators, based on evidence, to test and monitor whether your NDP proposals and policies are working.
-These should relate to the sub- objectives and be taken from Template A2) Targets (Insert targets, based on evidence, to monitor whether the NDP proposals and policies are working.
-These should relate to the sub-objectives indicators and be taken from Template A2) Nature Conservation (Biodiversity, flora and fauna) To maintain and enhance nature conservation (biodiversity, flora and fauna) Conserve and enhance natural / semi-natural habitats Conserve and enhance species diversity Avoid harm to protected species Avoid damage to wildlife and geological sites designated for their conservation interest Maintain and enhance woodland cover and management Maintain biodiversity, avoiding irreversible losses Restore the full range of characteristic habitats and species to viable levels Reverse the long term decline in farmland birds Ensure the sustainable management of key wildlife sites and the ecological processes on which they depend Provide opportunities for people to come into contact with and appreciate wildlife and wild place Net change in condition of SSSIs across Herefordshire.
-After use of mineral sites especially wildlife habitat creation Changes to protected habitats and impacts of species within the Herefordshire Local Biodiversity Action Plan. % of SSSI land in favourable condition (Increase) % of SSSI land in unfavourable condition but recovering (Increase) % of SSSI land in unfavourable condition and declining (Decrease) Percentage of opportunities taken To protect and where possible enhance the habitats of protected species identified.
-No net losses
+These should relate to the subobjectives and be taken from Template A2) Targets (Insert targets, based on evidence, to monitor whether the NDP proposals and policies are working.
+These should relate to the sub-objectives indicators and be taken from Template A2) Nature Conservation (Biodiversity, flora and fauna) To maintain and enhance nature conservation (biodiversity, flora and fauna) Conserve and enhance natural / semi-natural habitats Conserve and enhance species diversity Avoid harm to protected species Avoid damage to wildlife and geological sites designated for their conservation interest Maintain and enhance woodland cover and management Maintain biodiversity, avoiding Net change in condition of SSSIs across Herefordshire. % of SSSI land in favourable condition (Increase) % of SSSI land in unfavourable condition but recovering (Increase) % of SSSI land in unfavourable condition and declining (Decrease) irreversible losses Restore the full range of characteristic habitats and After use of mineral sites especially wildlife habitat creation No specific targets identified. species to viable levels Reverse the long term decline in farmland birds Changes to protected habitats and impacts of species within the Herefordshire Local Biodiversity No specific targets identified.
+Ensure the sustainable management of key wildlife sites and the ecological processes on which they depend Provide opportunities for people to come into contact with and appreciate wildlife and wild place Action Plan.